-Here’s a chart from the 2016 Tour which shows the GC standings, in seconds, relative to Chris Froome.
+The chart above from the 2016 Tour shows the GC standings, in seconds, relative to Chris Froome.
 All the riders fell away on Stage 13.
 This was the TT stage in the Ardèche gorge and as you can see from the chart Froome’s rivals tracked him for much of the race but it was Stage 13, and then again Stage 18, the Sallanches-Megève time trial, where Froome put big time into his rivals on his way to winning the race by over four minutes.

 Similarly this chart is from the 2017 Tour de France and even two short distance TTs – Stage 1’s 14km in Düsseldorf and Stage 20’s 22.5km in Marseille – are enough to see Froome putting the best part of a minute into his rivals to begin with and then riding on for the next three weeks with Marseille’s TT as an insurance policy tucked in his back pocket and he duly pulled out more time on them.

-This scenario isn’t just limited to Chris Froome alone, he’s just a good example.
+This scenario isn’t just limited to Chris Froome, he’s just a handy example.
 Tom Dumoulin is a similar rider, able to put minutes into the climbers in a time trial stage and then match them in the mountains, arguably he’d have been closer this July if he’d ridden more steadily, eg by not attacking on the descent of the Cormet de Roselend which cost him time on the climb to La Rosière; or by tracking others on the long ascent of the Col du Portet summit finish rather than making some accelerations.
 We can add Geraint Thomas and Primož Roglič too as prototype riders who can win a time trial stage and then match the climbers in a summit finish, or at least limit their losses to seconds.

 All this points to a new exchange rate, for want of a better term, between a time trial stage and a summit finish.
 It only takes a few time trial kilometres for the likes of Tom Dumoulin or Chris Froome to take a minute on the climbers whereas they need a lot of summit finishes to extract the same time.
 Indeed the pure climbers aren’t the mythical creatures we might take them for, they rarely climb a whole mountain pass faster, they can just accelerate better thanks to their lighter builds and this gives them a shot at the stage win and time bonuses if things fall their way.
 Was it ever any different?